Real-Time Rendering Resources

 Filament is an open-source rasterizer.
 It includes an extensive and impressive amount of documentation and theory about physically-based materials.

-Morgan McGuire's Graphics Codex is a great compendium of short, readable articles on advanced rendering techniques and much else.
-It can be accessed on the web or on an iPad.
+Morgan McGuire's Graphics Codex (main page) is a great compendium of short, readable articles on advanced rendering techniques and much else.

 Andrew Glassner's classic Principles of Digital Image Synthesis is free for download; a bit old, but physics and math don't change that much.